jsiegenthaler/homebridge-eosstb/README.md

 # BACKEND CHANGES CAUSED THIS PLUGIN TO STOP WORKING AS OF 13 OCTOBER 2022
 It appears that the system backend has changed.
 First noted on Thursday 13 October 2022.
 I have had reports from the following countries so far:

-* NL: Plugin backend logon failure
+* NL: Plugin backend logon failure: Failed to create session - check your eosstb username and password: 401 Unauthorized
-* CH: Intially backend logon failure, now logon appears to work again.
-However MQTT control and channel list retrieval are no longer working.
+* CH: Plugin backend logon failure: Failed to create session - check your eosstb username and password: 401 Unauthorized

 Initial investigations reveal that the change will need a large rewrite of the plugin.
 This may take some time.